cloudflare/cloudflare-docs/products/pages/src/content/tutorials/add-an-html-form-with-formspree/index.md

 * **Build command** – None / Empty
 * **Build output directory** – `public`

-After clicking the **Save and Deploy** button, your Pages project will begin its first deployment.
+After selecting **Save and Deploy**, your Pages project will begin its first deployment.
 When successful, you will be presented with a unique `*.pages.dev` subdomain and a link to your live demo.

 In this tutorial, you built and deployed a website using Cloudflare Pages and Formspree to handle form submissions.
 You created a static HTML document with a form that communicates with Formspree to process and store submission requests and send notifications.